All Car Manufacturer Articles

 Every pin and connection to the dials.

 Had to call in an a Citroen/Peugeot expert !
+Peugeot 406 Lights

 As a last resort, I had to call for help and enlisted the help of a mechanic friend called Richard.
-Richard had heard about this problem before and went straight to the foot well of the drivers side.
+Richard had heard about this problem before and went straight to the foot well of the driver’s side.

 Peugeot 406 wiring was rotten with the wet ?

 Water can cause many electrical problems in your car ?
+Peugeot 406 Lights

 Thinking back the cars owner could relate the problems after we had had heavy rain fall.
 So, when the water leaked into the car then it shorted out some of the cars electrics .
 Of course if any water enters the car then much damage can occur.
 It even happened recently to a nearly new Ford transit delivery van that I bought from the local Ford dealer.

-Apparently, unknown to me the van had a new windscreen fitted before we bought the van.
-On a recent delivery to a customer in Lancashire I experienced a very heavy period of rainfall.
+Apparently, unknown to me, the van had a new windscreen fitted before we bought the van.
+On a recent delivery to a customer in Lancashire, I experienced a very heavy period of rainfall.
 Surprisingly, the van came to a sudden stop !
 Fortunately, I had just pulled off the M56 motorway.
 So, the engine was completely dead , refusing to start !

-After a couple of hours waiting the RAC guy turned up and recommended that I be towed to our base in Halifax, UK.
+After a couple of hours of waiting, the RAC guy turned up and recommended that I be towed to our base in Halifax, UK.
 To our horror we found that the windscreen had been incorrectly fitted and water had entered the cab onto the ECU (Vans computer).
 So, after the shock and a couple of thousand pounds lighter, the van is now back on its delivery runs !

-All caused by water entering the vans cab ?
+All caused by water entering the van’s cab ?

 steering parts only